 - The boat operator’s incompetence was the legal cause of the victim’s injuries

-Click here to read about a seven-figure jet ski negligent entrustment case we handled.
+Read about a seven-figure jet ski negligent entrustment case we handled.

-Weather and water conditions
+Weather and Water Conditions

-Most of us who live in Miami and South Florida know that the weather and water conditions can change in an instant.
-But those visiting Florida may not be aware of how quickly the weather can change or how serene, glassy waters can turn into dark and choppy waters at the drop of a hat.
-Poor weather or water conditions make safe watercraft operation more difficult, and an inexperienced boat operator may not know how to handle the conditions properly.
+Most of us who live in Miami and South Florida know that weather and water conditions can change in an instant.
+But those visiting Florida may not be aware of how quickly the weather can change or how serene, glassy waters can turn dark and choppy at the drop of a hat.
+Poor weather or water conditions make safe watercraft operation difficult, and an inexperienced boat operator may not know how to handle the conditions properly.
 As a result, boating and watercraft accidents frequently occur.

 According to the Florida Fish and Wildlife Conservation Commission (FWC), there were over 700 reportable accidents in 2019.
 Of those accidents, 433 resulted in injuries to a passenger or operator, and 65 were fatal.
 Open motorboats are consistently the most common type of vessel involved in a boating accident.

 Miami-Dade County issues the largest number of boating safety Education Identification Cards in the state, but 80% of fatal boating accidents involve an uneducated operator.
 Reportable boating accidents most often occur between 4:00 – 5:59 pm and involve a collision with another vessel, according to the most recent data.
 No proper lookout and operator inattention are the primary causes of reportable boating accidents, as noted by the FWC, followed by operator inexperience.
 In 2019, alcohol or drug use contributed to 32% of boating fatalities.

 Recreational Boating Accident Reporting Requirements

 Section 327.30 of the Florida Statutes requires the owner or operator of a recreational vessel involved in a collision, accident, or other casualty to notify the appropriate law enforcement agency if: